-S.A.F.E.R hair transplantation (Suction Assisted Follicular Extraction and Re-implantation) is an innovative solution that allows you to bring back the long-lost hair thickness.
-Importantly, the S.A.F.E.R. hair transplantation is one of the new methods that involves transferring single grafts and not whole skin patches, which was the case in the pioneering hair transplantation procedures.
-But […]
+Hair transplantation by automated FUE method is an innovative solution that allows you to bring back the long-lost hair thickness.
+Importantly, automated FUE hair transplantation is one of the new methods that involves transferring single grafts and not whole skin patches, which was the case in the pioneering hair transplantation procedures.
+But that is not […]

 Before entering the website, we would like to inform you about the processing of your data and the rules on which it is done.